kalliope-project/kalliope/Docs/brain.md

 Brain is expressed in YAML format (see YAML Syntax) and has a minimum of syntax, which intentionally tries to not be a programming language or script, but rather a model of a configuration or a process.
-Kalliope will search her brain in the order bellow:
+Kalliope will look for the brain in the order bellow:
 - From you current folder, E.g `/home/pi/my_kalliope/brain.yml`
 - From `/etc/kalliope/brain.yml`
 - From the default `brain.yml`.
 You can take a look into the default [`brain.yml`](../kalliope/brain.yml) file which is located in the root of the project tree.